cerb/cerb.github.io/_docs/getting_started/installation.md

 <div class="cerb-box warning">
 	<p>
-		After the installer finishes running, be sure to remove the <b>/install</b> directory.
+		After the installer is complete, be sure to remove the <b>/install</b> directory.
 	</p>
 </div>